 - If you report last-click attribution metrics, next to them with equal prominence you must show multi-touch metrics that divide attribution equally among each attributed service.

-- Clearly and separately show the fees you charge for Pinterest advertising and the fees we charge (both the absolute amount and by our billing metrics, like CPM or CPC), and don't combine your fees with ours.
+- Clearly and separately show the fees you charge for Pinterest advertising and the fees that Pinterest charges (both the absolute amount and by billing metrics, like CPM or CPC), and don't combine your fees with ours.

-- Don't use information from our API except to serve and evaluate the performance of that person's ads on Pinterest.
+- Don't use information from our API except to serve and evaluate the performance of ads on Pinterest.